 And finally – get stuck in!
 Why not get on the front line and identify areas you, as an L&D practitioner, can have a direct impact on helping close the soft skills gaps.
 From listening to recorded sales conversations to sitting in on team meetings.

 I hope this blog has given you some food for thought!
-If identifying and closing the soft skills gap is something you would like to delve into deeper, why not take a look at our free webinar download – Identifying and Closing Soft Skills Gaps.
+If identifying and closing the soft skills gap is something you would like to delve into deeper, why not take a look at our free whitepaper - Preparing for the rise of the soft skill.

 Alternatively, why not take a look at out soft skills programmes and find out how we can help you.